-Within the scope of the project, a total of 4 volunteers will be sent from 1st May until 30th September 2021 (5 months) and 1st October 2021 to 01st March 2022 (5 months) Bolu Youth Center members will be given priority.
-It is expected that the experiences gained in the name of volunteering abroad within the scope of the project will be transferred to the BOLU institution.
-Within the scope of the project:
+Within the scope of the project, a total of 4 volunteers will be sent from 01/05/2021 until 30/09/2021 (5 months) and from 01/10/2021 until 01/03/2022 (5 months).
+Bolu Youth Center members will be given priority.
+It is expected that the experiences gained in the name of volunteering abroad, which are related to the project, will be transferred to the BOLU institution.
+Project’ s values and work activities consist of:

 - Human rights and equality, active citizenship awareness

 - Supporting healthy life and showing the harm of bad habits

 - Protecting the environment and raising environmental awareness

 - Supporting and doing sport activities with sport trainers and sportsmen.
 (Other youth work activities will be carried out)

 - Accommodation costs will be fully covered.
 Volunteers will stay in a shared houses with single rooms.
 Food will be also covered by the Hosting organization – BRAVO.